 The Program training model emphasizes supervised clinical practice, supported by didactic methods and role modeling.
 The Program is an organized sequence of training experiences beginning with an orientation to the setting and to the internship, a planned sequence of didactic coursework, and participation in clinical practice structured to an appropriate level of complexity for the developing intern.
 In its emphasis on supervised experience, the training model recognizes the unique skills of its individual Training Supervisors, who each develop a supportive relationship with the intern(s) they are supervising and teaching, and work toward the development of competence in establishing positive constructive working relationships with patients and other professionals, identifying or assessing patterns of clinical problems specific to their areas of expertise, selecting and implementing appropriate responses and in general techniques for addressing the clinical problems identified, including evaluating outcomes, working effectively with other professionals, and in all instances practicing according to APA Ethical Guidelines.

-Clinical supervision is case-based, and utilizes discussion, direction, observation and feedback through supervisor presence, videotape or audiotape, and constructive evaluation of progress toward the goal of competence in rapport-building, assessment, intervention, collaboration, and professionalism.
+Clinical supervision is case-based, and utilizes discussion, direction, observation and feedback through supervisor presence as well as constructive evaluation of progress toward the goal of competence in rapport-building, assessment, intervention, collaboration, and professionalism.
 A total of at least two hours of regularly scheduled individual supervision per week from training supervisors is assured.
 Interns generally receive more regularly scheduled individual supervision from training supervisors than this, and interns always receive a total of at least four hours of general supervision from training supervisors or other internship staff per week.
-Clinical teaching, in which supervisors are directly involved with, and work alongside of, the intern, such as on treatment teams, is emphasized.
+Clinical teaching, in which supervisors work alongside of the intern, such as on academically-oriented treatment teams, is emphasized.
 Supervisors are available on site at all times as issues or problems emerge.